-Are you planning a Walt Disney World trip and wondering what to do at Hollywood Studios with kids?
+Are you planning a Walt Disney World trip to Orlando, Florida and wondering what to do at Hollywood Studios with kids?
 Find out if Disney’s Hollywood Studios is a good fit for your family and how to make the most of your day, scroll down for all the info!

 Spending the Day a Disney’s Hollywood Studios with Kids